fridajakobjanstine/ACM_assignment4/README.md

 2) alpha = 0.8

 While having fixed reward probability: `p(choice_1) = 0.75` and `p(choice_2) = 0.25`;
-And fixed temperature of `
-0.5 (value is non-deterministic in making choice)
+And fixed temperature `tau = 0.5` (value is non-deterministic in making choice)

-We fit a model on the simulated data, aiming to learn the alpha values used in data generation.
+We fit a model on the simulated data, aiming to recover the alpha- and tau values used in data generation.
+In order to estimate the required number of trials to correctly recover the parameters, we fit the model using subsets of the data with fewer trials.
+That is, we fit the model using only the data from the first n trials, with n = 100, 200, 500, 1000, 2000, 5000.